 Honesty note: hands-free is labeled experimental and ships off by default (double-tap Cmd toggles it on).
 Hold-Option push-to-talk is the mature default, and it alone carries the time math above.

-For software you invoke hundreds of times a day, "the decision is over" is worth something on its own.
+For software you invoke hundreds of times a day, "speak as much as you want" is worth something on its own.

 The honest caveats